 - Copying the MSI file to the target client machine.

 - Double-clicking on the MSI file.
-The software will be installed, in accordance with the options defined in the deployment package, with the relevant product and extensions sourced from your local Altium Infrastructure Server.
+The software will be installed, in accordance with the options defined in the deployment package, with the relevant product and extensions sourced from your local Altium NEXUS Server.
 If the deployment package included the option to show installation progress, an Installer dialog will present, showing progress for Download and then Install phases.
 If this was not enabled, then the software will be installed in a silent manner.
-Installation will be to the Installation and Document paths specified in the deployment package.
+Installation will be to the Installation and Documents paths specified in the deployment package.

 Centralized Deployment on Multiple Client Machines

 The Network Installation Service also supports managing Altium product installations in a centralized way.
-With the help of the NIS, it is possible to run the installation of a product such as Altium Designer, or Altium NEXUS remotely, on multiple computers at a time, via Microsoft Active Directory.
+With the help of the NIS, it is possible to run the installation of a product such as Altium NEXUS remotely, on multiple computers at a time, via Microsoft Active Directory.
 Installation is performed via the Group Policy Software Installation Extension.
 The Group Policy Software Installation Extension allows administrators to use the Group Policy Object Editor to centrally manage the installation of software on all client computers in an organization.
 This is accomplished either by assigning applications to users or computers, or by publishing applications for users.

 The following components are necessary to deploy software using the Group Policy Software Installation Extension:

 - Windows 2000 Server, Windows Server 2003, Windows Server 2008/2012 R2, Windows Server 2016 Standard Edition, or later domain controllers.

 - A network that uses Active Directory directory service-based domains.

 - Target computers that run a professional or enterprise edition of Windows, such as Windows 10 Professional (or better).

 The Group Policy Management Console (GPMC) is not required, but strongly recommended for efficient administration.